Froland Municipality: Transportation

-The Arendalsbanen railway which runs from Nelaug to Arendal connects Froland and Arendal to the railway system in Norway.
+The Arendalsbanen railway which runs from Nelaug to Arendal connects Froland Municipality and Arendal Municipality to the railway system in Norway.
 Blakstad Station is in the municipal centre of Blakstad, Froland Station is located in the village of Froland, and Bøylestad Station is in the village of Bøylestad.

-There are also several highways in Froland including the Norwegian National Road 41, Norwegian County Road 408, and Norwegian County Road 413.
+There are also several highways in the municipality including the Norwegian National Road 41, Norwegian County Road 408, and Norwegian County Road 413.

 Media

 The newspaper Frolendingen is published in Froland.